jpieles/linux-presentation/text.md

 The only noticable differences are the preinstalled software packages.
 The used Desktop Environment or Window Manager and the Package Manager

+## Usage

 ## Pros and Cons
 ### Pros
-free (like free in free beer as well as out of charge) fast most things work out of the box (drivers) package manager security
+free (like free in free beer as well as out of charge) no licensing issues or costs no viruses full suite of software applications low resource use on hardware side ported to a large number of hardware easy to use available in every language and every country
+flexibilaty: can be run on everthing from watches to supercomputers fast most things work out of the box (drivers) package manager security

 ### Cons
 if something does not work its hard to find out